 The 1925 Buster Keaton classic Go West opens, “Some people travel through life making friends wherever they go, while others—just travel through life.”

-Go West, screening Wednesday, July 23 as part of The Chautauqua Silent Film Series, is a magnificent display of Keaton and his acrobatic qualities.
+Go West is a magnificent display of Keaton and his acrobatic qualities.
 Seeking money and work, Keaton’s character, Friendless, sells off all his earthly possessions and heads west to a ranch in Arizona.
 Unfortunately, Friendless makes for a pretty lousy cowboy.
-He doesn’t know how to milk a cow, can’t secure a saddle to a horse and uses a lady’s garter gun as his weapon of choice.
+He doesn’t know how to milk a cow, can’t secure a saddle to a horse, and uses a lady’s garter gun as his weapon of choice.
 His only friend is “Brown Eyes,” a cow that loyally follows him around after he removes a rock from her hoof.